HDL, good cholesterol and LDL, bad cholesterol

 Who needs to get their cholesterol checked?

-Cholesterol is something that needs to be monitored just like blood pressure.
-Talk to your health care team about what’s best for you.
-All adults, aged 20 or older, need to get their cholesterol checked.
+Cholesterol is something that must be controlled, as is blood pressure.
+Talk to your doctor about what is best for you.
+All adults, 20 years of age or older, should control their cholesterol*.

 If you are 20 years or older and have not been diagnosed with heart disease, it is recommended that your cholesterol* be checked every 5 years.
 Some people need to get their cholesterol checked more often.